tarof429/stuckathome/vue/VueBasicsAndCoreConcepts.md

 <p>{{ outputGoal() }}</p>
 ```

-Now let's say we want to refer to variables in data() in our funtion, like so:
+Now let's say we want to refer to variables in data() in our funtion.

 ```javascript
 data() {